About Beam ML

 BatchElements PTransform

-To take advantage of the optimizations of vectorized inference that many models implement, we added the BatchElements
+To take advantage of the optimizations of vectorized inference that many models implement, the BatchElements

 , we call numpy.stack()